 This is not an internship program.
 You should not expect that you will receive an internship or job offer through this program.

-Student mentees and mentors get out of the mentoring relationship what they put into it!
+You will get out of the mentoring relationship what you put into it!

 Resources for Mentees